Zhang Zai: Zhang Zai's belief in human goodness

-Neo-Confucians primarily valued Zhang Zai's doctrine of the sage "forming one body with the universe."
+Neo-Confucians primarily valued Zhang Zai's doctrine of the sage "forming one body with the universe".
 This doctrine represents both the Confucian contiguity with its classical Confucian heritage and an enlargement of the Neo-Confucian system.
-At the center of Zhang Zai's teaching is the idea of ren, humaneness or human-heartedness, in many ways the salient teaching of the classical Confucian tradition.
+At the centre of Zhang Zai's teaching is the idea of ren, humaneness or human-heartedness, in many ways the salient teaching of the classical Confucian tradition.
 This basic quality, which was for Confucius and Mencius the bond between human society and the ways of Heaven (tian) and hence fundamental to the underlying moral structure of the universe, was expanded by Zhang Zai to encompass the universe itself, since for the sage to form "one body with the universe" suggests the complementarity and fundamental identity of microcosm and macrocosm.
-The doctrine illustrates as well Zhang Zai's belief in the fundamental goodness and purpose of the universe and in the potential of the individual to realize the ideal of the sage.
+The doctrine also illustrates Zhang Zai's belief in the fundamental goodness and purpose of the universe and in the potential of the individual to realise the ideal of the sage.
 In the teaching of "forming one body with the universe," Zhang Zai also claimed to distinguish Confucianism clearly from Buddhism and Daoism.
 For him the universe and its processes have a real existence.
-In turn, human life is looked upon as intrinsically valuable and ultimately the very foundation for the realization of sagehood.
-For Zhang Zai, such a view is clearly distinguishable from Daoism and Buddhism, both of which require a radical departure from the universe as it is given in order to fulfill the soteriological quest.
-In Zhang Zai's terms, Daoism and Buddhism both emphasize escape from the world, while Confucianism finds fulfillment and ultimate identity precisely within the changes found in this world, a world of qi rather than of emptiness.
-The sage accepts the ultimate reality of qi and its inherent goodness, he acknowledges the infusion of ren throughout the very structure of the universe itself, and thus he can fulfill the ideal of the sage, "forming one body with the universe."
+In turn, human life is looked upon as intrinsically valuable and ultimately the very foundation for the realisation of sagehood.
+For Zhang Zai, such a view is clearly distinguishable from Daoism and Buddhism, both of which require a radical departure from the universe as it is given in order to fulfil the soteriological quest.
+In Zhang Zai's terms, Daoism and Buddhism both emphasise escape from the world, while Confucianism finds fulfilment and ultimate identity precisely within the changes found in this world, a world of qi rather than of emptiness.
+The sage accepts the ultimate reality of qi and its inherent goodness, he acknowledges the infusion of ren throughout the very structure of the universe itself, and thus he can fulfil the ideal of the sage, "forming one body with the universe".